open-energy-transition/MapYourGrid/docs/starter-kit.md

 2. Copy the Coordiantes of your `Good First Line` and press the `Add Node` presets button.
 Enter the coordiantes here and press Ok.
 You should now see power towers that are not mapped at the end of a transmission line.
 3. Now, press the last tower symbol at the end of the line.
 You should now be able to extend the line.
 4. Search for the next power towers you can find and click on its footprint.
 5. Continue the line to the best of your ability press CTRL+F while the line is still selected.
 Select all nodes you have created by Entering `child selected type:node AND untagged` as search string.
-Now Press `Search`.
+Now Press `Search` to select all nodes with any tag.
-6. With all the nodes select now, press the `Power Tower` preset followed by `Apply Preset`.
+6. Now press the `Power Tower` preset followed by `Apply Preset`.
-7. Whilst having the `Data Layer` activated, press the green Upload arrow.
+7. With having the `Data Layer` activated, press the green Upload arrow.
 Avoid ignoring validation results.
-The only acceptable warning when uploading data is "Possible missing line support node within power line".
+The only acceptable warning when uploading data is `Possible missing line support node within power line`.
 To support our initiative, please use the #MapYourGrid hashtag in the comments you make in the changeset.
+8. You just mapped your First Good Line.
+Feel free to close more First Good Lines, but make sure you leave some for the others.
+Finding your own lines to map is when all the [tools and strategies](tools.md) we have provided for you come into play.

 ## <div class="tools-header">8.
 Still on Track and Motivated to Continue?</div>